Pages

 * MaxDefense Searching Hashtag: #PNFrigatePhase2Acquisition #PNFrigateFullComplementAcquisition

 * Status: The project is a follow-on to the Frigate Acquisition Project implemented under Horizon 1 phase, as the Philippine Navy requires more surface combatants as the service grows in size and capability and to replace retired ships.
 Project was part of Horizon 3 proposal, and was carried over to Re-Horizon 3 phase with a the same budget.
-Project Terms of Reference reportedly approved as of early 2025, with a Contract expected to be signed possibly with HD Hyundai Heavy Industries before the end of 2025.
+Project Terms of Reference reportedly approved as of early 2025, with a Notice of Award released in favour of HD Hyundai Heavy Industries on 19 December 2025, followed immediately by Contract Signing and release of Notice to Proceed by 26 December 2025.
+Delivery expected to be completed by 2029.

 The HDF-3200, used for the Miguel Malvar-class, could also be a potential design to be used for the Frigate (Full Complement) Acquisition Project.
 Photo credits to Philippine Navy.